samanvitha-k/Auto-Subtitle-Generator/README.md

 ## Contact
 If you have any questions or issues with the project, feel free to reach out:

-- GitHub: your-username
+- GitHub: samanvitha-k
-- Email: your-email@example.com
+- Email: samanvitha.0486@gmail.com